bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.2.4 =
+Slovenian language file is added to the plugin.

 = V4.2.3 =
 We updated all functionality for wordpress 4.0.
 Social buttons duplicating was fixed.